Imaginaries, products and the adele ring: Preliminaries

-Our main goal will be the proof of weak elimination of imaginaries for $T_{at}$, $T_{atomless}$, and $T_{mixed}$, given elimination of imaginaries for $T$.
+Recall that a theory $T$ admits weak elimination of imaginaries iff for any imaginary element $e$ in any model of $T$, we have $e \in dcl(e_1,\ldots,e_k)$ for some `real' $e_1,\ldots,e_k \in acl(e)$.
+Equivalently, any imaginary $e$ is equi-definable with a finite set of tuples real elements.
+For more details on stable embeddedness see e.g. \cite{CH} (2.3); for weak elimination of imaginaries see e.g. \cite{casanovas-farre}.
+Our main goal will be the proof of weak elimination of imaginaries for $T_{at}$, $T_{atomless}^{boole}$, and $T_{mixed}$, given elimination of imaginaries for $T$.
 This will be achieved in Theorems \ref{1}, \ref{2}, and \ref{3}, respectively.
 The remark below explains why assuming full EI for $T$ is necessary.

 \begin{rem} Weak elimination of imaginaries is preserved under finite products (see \lemref{I-finite}), but not under infinite products.